revature-sam/ecom-project-front-end/README.md

-# 🛒 E-Commerce Frontend Application
+# 🛒 ByteMart - Frontend

 A modern, responsive e-commerce web application built with React.js and integrated with a Spring Boot backend.
 This project provides a complete shopping experience with user authentication, product browsing, cart management, wishlist functionality, and order processing.